rairoshni2005/rairoshni2005/README.md

 <br/>

 <div align="left">

-- 🔭 Currently engaged in the development of a Python project, delving into the intricacies of software craftsmanship.

 - 👯 Eager to collaborate on internship projects, seeking opportunities to contribute meaningfully to the dynamic field of software engineering.